 - The graphics or the image files provided in the manifest file must be present in the images directory for sure.

-A Sample for the channel manifest would be like the below,
+A Sample for the channel manifest would be as follows:

 Development of Screens

 During the development of the Roku application, you will have the need to develop different screens for the app.
 A lot of built-in type screens are made available like the Springboard Screen or the roPosterScreen.
 The Screen is created by CreateObject(), then you will have to define the contents and use the Show() method to display the contents.

 You can create any number of screens for your applications.
 The screen that is created for display gets placed at the top of the screen stack.
 All the other lower screens are hidden from the users.
 Once this concept of screen stack is understood well you could design the screen very well.
 A screen gets closed when the object of the screen gets totally unreferenced.

 The below is a sample of how the BrightScript project is created.

 The Code Structure: The best way to code using the BrightScript application for developing your Roku application is to have a neat code structure.
 The best practice would be to have separate functions for each screen of the Roku application.
 These functions will have to create a new screen, a message port, setting up and displaying the screen.
 It should also drive the event loop.
 The screens can also be explicitly closed by calling the method Close().

 We will need to design the operations or the functionalities that have to take place after an event happens.
 In Roku, the most common events include the remote button press, on-screen press, say a video that has completed playing back.
 You will have to code the event loop for the event interactions which is of the below format in the BrightScript Language.